• Skip to main content

 This rasam powder can be used to make Tomato rasam, lemon rasam or mysore rasam or any other south indian rasam recipes.

-Rasam powder is an aromatic mix made of ground dals & spices.
-It is used to flavor & thicken south Indian soup or rasam.
-This rasam powder can be used to make any kind of rasam.
+Rasam powder is an aromatic mix made with lentils, herbs & spices.
+It is used to flavor & thicken South Indian soup known as rasam.
+Make this once and use it for an year!

 For best results follow the step-by-step photos above the recipe card